Kat-1324/Arbitrage-Detection-Program/README.md

 * For each currency pair, exchange rates are calculated using the best bid and best ask prices from the corresponding **live order books**.
 * A directed graph is constructed with nodes representing individual currencies, edges representing a currency pair relationship and weights representing the linearized exchange rates for each currency pair relationship.
 * The Bellman-Ford Algorithm is applied to the directed graph to establish if a negative cycle exists (this signals an arbitrage opportunity).
-* If the arbitrage opportunity yields a profit (taking into account the transaction fees per each order), the maximum possible order size for each currency pair in the arbitrage cycle is printed to the console, along with the generated profit.
+* If the arbitrage opportunity yields a profit (taking into account the taker transaction fees per each order), the maximum possible order size for each currency pair in the arbitrage cycle is printed to the console, along with the generated profit.

 # Quick Start